Home | Calendar | Membership | Links | Gallery | Contact Us

 We meet the 2nd Saturday of the month in September, October, November, February, March, April, and May at the White River Craft Center at the Kimball House, 50 Randolph Rd, Randolph, Vermont.
 See map .

-You are welcome at 9:00 to socialize, check out the library, have a cup of tea or coffee, before the start of the meeting at 10:00, followed by a business meeting at 11:30, and library access from 12–1:00.
+You are welcome at 9:00 to socialize, check out the library, have a cup of tea or coffee, before the start of the program at 10:00, followed by a business meeting at 11:00, and library access from 12–1:00.
 With the exception of pre-announced potlucks, food is not available at the meeting location so bring a bag lunch and socialize over the lunch break.

-Morning meetings are free of charge to guild members and the general public.
+Morning programs are free of charge to guild members and the general public.

 Afternoon workshops usually begin at 1:00.
 Learn more about the guild's upcoming schedule of multi-day and afternoon workshops.